virtualgoodsdealer/virtualgoodsdealer-pages/README.md

 for `permalink`, after `/creatordirectory/` enter the creator markdown file name. the photo filename should also the same as the creator markdown file name.

-website and donationlink urls need to include `https://www.` or `http://www.`. for instagram and twitter, only enter the username for that site (not the full url)
+website, donation link, bandcamp, spotify, and soundcloud urls need to include `https://www.` or `http://www.`. for instagram and twitter, only enter the username for that site (not the full url)

 only use shop if the creator's products are active on virtualgoodsdealer.com. enter the tag of their category on the virtualgoodsdealer.com shop.